The topology of data hides in quantum thermal states

-\textit{Routines.---}Assuming we are given two copies of the thermal state $\rb$ at low temperature (see later for possible routines), to implement Eq.~\eqref{eq:betti} on a quantum computer we only need to perform a purity test.
+Assuming that we are given two copies of the thermal state $\rb$ at low temperature, we only need to perform a purity test to implement Eq.~\eqref{eq:betti} on a quantum computer.
 While this can be done in the form of a traditional SWAP test or its destructive variant~\cite{Garcia_Escartin_2013}, we note that some generalizations with short--depth circuit have been proposed~\cite{Johri_2017,Cincio_2018,Suba__2019}.
+Alternatively, purity can be evaluated via single distinct classical shadows of the thermal state~\cite{Elben_2018, Brydges_2019, Elben_2019, Elben_2022}.
+This approach trades two identical copies of the thermal state and a simple measurement routine for a single copy of the thermal state and a larger number of (randomized) measurements.
 In the following, we consider a simple SWAP test.
-To perform it we need an additional ancilla qubit.
+To perform it, we need an additional ancilla qubit.
 We place a Hadamard gate on the ancilla, a Fredkin (CSWAP) gate controlled on the ancilla between the two copies of qubits in the state registers, and then again a Hadamard gate on the ancilla.
 By measuring the ancilla qubit multiple times, we construct the probabilities $P_0$ and $P_1$ relative to the outcome 0 and 1 respectively.
 We obtain the purity of the thermal state from $\Trrb = P_0-P_1$~\cite{Kobayashi_2003}.
 Once the SWAP test has been performed, the result is obtained by truncating (flooring) the Betti number in Eq.~\eqref{eq:betti}, $\lfloor b_k \rfloor$, as previously mentioned.